 Surprise charges from Uber are one of the most common issues we see in the comments on our article about how to contact Uber customer service.

-- I didn’t sign up for Uber One, but I’m getting charged for it
+- I didn’t sign up for Uber One or Uber Pass but I’m getting charged for it

-- My card is being used for Uber rides I never ordered
+- My card was used for Uber rides I never ordered

 - Uber took money out of my account and never showed up to pick us up!

-It’s upsetting when you get a surprise charge, and it can be difficult to contact Uber.
+It’s upsetting when you get a surprise charge, and it can be challenging to contact Uber.
+But the good news is that you can report the problem and request a refund by following the steps outlined in this article.

-If you take the appropriate steps, there’s a good chance that an improper charge will be removed!
+If you take the appropriate steps, there’s a good chance that Uber will refund the charge!

-The pages below are the best way to get help directly from Uber to report an unexplained charge, a double charge, or if you suspect fraud on your account.
+The pages below are the best way to get help directly from Uber to report an unexplained charge, a double charge, or fraudulent charges.

 - I was charged for a ride I didn’t take